-Level 1 Level 2 Level 3 Measurements based on quoted Measurements based on inputs Measurements based on prices (unadjusted) in active other than quoted prices unobservable inputs for the asse markets for identical assets or included in Level 1 that are or liability. liabilities that the entity can observable for the asset or access at the measurement liability, either directly or date. indirectly.
+Level 1 Level 2 Level 3 Measurements based on quoted prices (unadjusted) in active markets for identical assets or liabilities that the entity can access at the measurement date.
+Measurements based on inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly or indirectly.
+Measurements based on unobservable inputs for the asse or liability.

-NOTES TO AND FORMING PART OF THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 MARCH 2021 (cont'd)
+NOTES TO AND FORMING PART OF THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 MARCH 2023 (cont'd)